JuliaLang/julia/doc/manual/modules.rst

 Other known potential failure scenarios include:

-1. Global counters (for example, for attempting to unique identifying objects) Consider the following code snippet::
+1. Global counters (for example, for attempting to uniquely identify objects) Consider the following code snippet::

     type UniquedById